This article describes a set of commands used for configuration management.

 [admin@MikroTik] ip route>[CTRL]+[X] [Safe Mode taken] [admin@MikroTik] ip route<SAFE>

 Message Safe Mode taken is displayed and prompt changes to reflect that session is now in safe mode.
-In WinBox safe mode is enabled by toggling Safe Mode toggle button on the left side of the toolbar.
+In WinBox safe mode is enabled by toggling the Safe Mode toggle button on the left side of the toolbar.

 [admin@MikroTik] ip route> [Safe Mode taken] [admin@MikroTik] ip route<SAFE> add [admin@MikroTik] ip route<SAFE> /system history print Flags: U - undoable, R - redoable, F - floating-undo ACTION BY POLICY F route added admin write